But She’s Your Mom! Unpacking 5 Signs of Mother Wounds

 Mom may be consistent in some ways, perhaps in offering logistical support.
 But in emotional support?
 When you have no idea what her mood is going to be, when she is unpredictable, you can’t rely on her to come through for you.
 Sometimes, you mention to her something that is important to you and she forgets about it.
 Then, she makes it your fault.
 Sometimes, a great thing happens in your life and she relentlessly criticizes you for it.
 So, you question every good thing that comes your way after that.
 Sometimes, she needs you to take care of all these things for her.
 But when you need her, she doesn’t show up.
 You feel continually disappointed.

-Start Healing the Mother Wound With Online Trauma Therapy in Connecticut:
+Start Online Trauma Therapy in Connecticut and Virginia

 Click the button below to schedule your free 15-minute consultation phone call